Alexander City Wrongful Death Attorneys

-In the simplest of terms, a wrongful death is a death that results from the negligent or wrongful conduct of another.
-Specifically, the state of Alabama defines wrongful death as the death of a person arising from “[the] wrongful act, omission, or negligence” of another person or party.
-Essentially, if the person who died (known as the “decedent” in these cases) would have had grounds to file a personal injury lawsuit had he or she lived, the death is likely considered wrongful.
+Alabama law defines “wrongful” death as any death resulting from the “wrongful act, omission, or negligence” of another person or party.
+In other words, if the person who died (known as the “decedent”) would have had grounds to file a personal injury claim had they lived, their death is considered “wrongful.”

 - Car accidents